fjraya/reelwords/README.md

 ### Notes

-I don't spend much time in first main function.
+I haven't spent much time in first main function.
 Of course I can do more componetized code to get a word from standard input, but I have focused the assestment in the rest of components.